 In the past, I’ve served bacon wrapped asparagus as an appetizer, and I thought I would do a variation of that for breakfast.
 I’m the type of cook that primarily gets inspiration from what happens to be in the refrigerator, and this time I had a ton of asparagus, but no bacon.
-I did however have some pancetta and some prosciutto, which are very similar to bacon but more flavorful in my opinion, so I went for it and it was amazing!
-You can prepare your eggs however you like best, but I would recommend poaching or frying; I love the runny yolk to meld together with the asparagus and toasted salty meats.
+I did however have some pancetta and prosciutto, which are more flavorful than bacon in my opinion, so I went for it!
+You can prepare your eggs however you like best, but I would recommend poaching or frying.
+I love the way the runny yolk melds together with the asparagus and toasted salty meats.

-The prep itself was also fairly quick and easy.
-I simply separated the asparagus into bunches – whatever size/amount you would like per serving keeping in mind that it will shrink down a bit as it cooks.
-I then wrapped the asparagus with one piece of pancetta and one piece prosciutto – drizzled some olive oil and a tiny amount of salt over it and baked in a 350F oven for about 15 minutes.
+The prep itself was fairly quick and easy.
+I simply separated the asparagus into bunches – whatever size/amount you would like per serving, keeping in mind that it will shrink down a bit as it cooks.
+I then wrapped the asparagus with one piece of pancetta and one piece prosciutto, drizzled some olive oil and a tiny amount of salt over it, and baked in a 350F oven for about 15 minutes.

 I served this up with some fresh coffee, opened the curtains to let the sunshine in and had a lovely breakfast with my boyfriend who ate it all up.
 I cannot wait to make this one again!

 I had a lot of extra plantain leaves from making new years tamales, so I’ve been thinking up ways to use them up.
 I took some inspiration from Caribbean cooking and decided to grill some fish inside the leaves instead of right on the griddle.
 The plantain leaves give the fish a great taste and help preserve juiciness.
 I topped it off with some vegetables in a spicy/sour sauce and plain steamed white rice.